Directed & Produced by ROBIN JOSEPH

 MAKING OF FOX AND THE WHALE

 Fox and the Whale is my first Short film.
-It is a self financed independent production.
+It is an entirely self financed independent production made with personal savings.
 My little experiment made over the course of 16 months.
 The production part of the film was just myself and my girlfriend Kim Leow.
 Kim was the sole CG character animator on the piece, and i did everything else.
 I hope you will enjoy scrolling through this page and getting a little glimpse behind the making of this short film.

 I first started working on the film back in 2009.
 Development was often between freelance jobs. it was a process that stalled frequently.
 Apart from a handful of paintings it never went quite far.
 All that remains from those previous iterations is the title.